awmiklovic/FeedbackButton/readme.md

 ## React Feedback Button

-Inspired by teams that need to aggregate feedback on how users interact with their products, the React Feedback Button allows users to opt into providing feedback when they perform a specific task by displaying a tooltip with a feedback form.
+Inspired by teams that need to aggregate feedback on how users interact with their products, the React Feedback Button allows users to opt-in to providing feedback when they perform a specific task by displaying a tooltip with a feedback form.

 By keeping the feedback form in a tooltip close to the original interaction, rather than a large modal overlay, the users are not forced to abandon their existing contextual information to assess why they've been presented with a large pop up modal.
-It also keeps the subsequent user interactions and the option to disable the feedback forms in a tight grouping near the original interaction.
+The React Feedback Button also keeps the subsequent user interactions (and the option to disable the feedback forms) in a tight grouping near the original interaction which provides a more intuitive user experience without disrupting the user's contextual map.

 ## Install

 ```
-npm install react-feedback-Button
+npm install react-feedback-button
 ```

 ## Props

 ```
 <FeedbackButton
+  tooltipOn = {this.state.tooltipPermission}
   ButtonText="Skip"
   TooltipMessage="Would you like to help us out by providing feedback on why you skipped this?"
   Form={this.form()}
   submitFunction={this.formSubmit}
-  tooltipOn = {this.props.tooltipPermission}
-  disableTooltip = {this.props.toggleTooltipPermission}
+  disableTooltip = {this.toggleTooltipPermission}
   formValidated = {this.state.formValidated}
-  buttonFunction = {this.props.skipFunction}
+  buttonFunction = {this.originalFunction}
 />
 ```
 ### tooltipOn = 'Boolean'